By: John Devlin

 Carousel ads and video ads work fantastic for other types of businesses, like E-commerce.

-I thought carousel ads would be great for a landscaping business but going through the free training above told me it probably wouldn’t be the best option for this Facebook campaign.
+I thought carousel ads would be great way to advertise a landscaping business with Facebook but going through the free training above told me it probably wouldn’t be the best option for this Facebook campaign.

 The first ad I created was £5 a day traffic ad with clicks through to a landing page.